nathanakalish/VPS-All-in-One-Setup/README.md

 # Server Setup Script.

 This repository contains a shell script to quickly set up an all-in-one media server with Docker containers.
 The script installs Wireguard (optional), sets up Docker containers for various media server applications, and creates a Cloudflare tunnel (optional).
+It uses Wireguard to link this VPS with another, likely local, server with various other applications.
+It uses the Cloudflare tunnel to not expose its own IP and ports to the internet for security.

 I made this script to easily and quickly set up a new VPS.
 I switch between different VPSs sometimes, so I wanted an easy way to get everything going again.
-This script assumes you have a separate server that has all of the "Main stuff" on another, likely local, server.

 The script automatically configures and starts the Docker containers for the following services:

 - Portainer
 - NGINX Proxy Manager